Portfolio Management

 29 / 42

-29) Which of the following is a derivative instrument?
+29) Which of the following is an example of a hybrid instrument?

 30 / 42